inasafe/inasafe-doc/docs/source/training/beginner/qgis-inasafe/208-working-with-raster-data.rst

 But what are the minimum and maximum values that should be used?
-The ones that are currently under Custom min / max values are the same values that just gave us a gray rectangle before.
+The ones that are currently under Custom min / max values are the same values that just gave us a grey rectangle before.
 Instead, we should be using the minimum and maximum pixel values that are actually in the image.
 You can determine those values easily by loading the minimum and maximum values of the raster.